xicelord/mangadex-bulkuploader/README.md

 	login
-		-u, --username <username>		(Optional) use this username instead of the one specified in config.json -p, --password <password>		(Optional) use this password instead of the one specified in config.json
+		-u, --username <username>		(Optional) use this username instead of the one specified in config.json -p, --password <password>		(Optional) use this password instead of the one specified in config.json -2, --twofactor <twofactor>		(Optional) use this twofactor instead of the one specified in config.json

 	upload:
 		-t, --template <template_path>		Path where the template should be stored (eg: "/path/template.json")